riboviz/riboviz/docs/developer/git-branching-model.md

 To request that a branch be merged into `develop` create a new pull request.

-Decisions to merge development branches into `develop` are made by Edward Wallace, Felicity Anderson, Kostas Kavousannakis and Mike Jackon.
+Decisions to merge development branches into `develop` are made by Edward Wallace, Felicity Anderson, Kostas Kavoussanakis and Mike Jackon.

 ## Merging `develop` into `master` and tagging releases

-Decisions to merge `develop` into `master` and to tag releases are made by Edward Wallace, Felicity Anderson, Kostas Kavousannakis and Mike Jackon.
+Decisions to merge `develop` into `master` and to tag releases are made by Edward Wallace, Felicity Anderson, Kostas Kavoussanakis and Mike Jackon.